Bronchology · Stent

 Code ST

-The Stening® Bronchial is a stent that follows the general design of the Stening® Tracheal, with variations applied to wall thickness and dimensions.
+The Stening® Bronchial —also known as a bronchial stent or bronchial prosthesis— is a silicone bronchial stent that follows the general design of the Stening® Tracheal, with variations applied to its wall thickness and dimensions.

-It is available in a wide range of diameters and lengths, and shares many of the indications described for the tracheal version.
+It comes in a wide range of diameters and lengths, sharing many of the indications described for the tracheal version.

 Material